LogLevel

 Start

-Launch/do not launch the component by the Dr.Web ConfigD configuration daemon.
+Start or stop the component with the Dr.Web ConfigD configuration management daemon.

-Default value: It depends on whether product management interface is installed.
+Default value: Depends on whether the management web interface is installed

 AdminListen